PaloAltoNetworks/terraform-azurerm-swfw-modules/modules/test_infrastructure/README.md

 - `create_virtual_network`  - (`bool`, optional, defaults to `true`) when set to `true` will create a VNET, `false` will source an existing VNET.
 - `name`                    - (`string`, required) a name of a VNET.
-In case `create_virtual_network = `false` this should be a full resource name, including prefixes.
+In case `create_virtual_network = `false` this should be a full resource name, including prefixes and be inside RG defined in `var.resource_group_name`.
 - `address_space`           - (`list(string)`, required when `create_virtual_network = `false`) a list of CIDRs for a newly
                               created VNET
-- `resource_group_name`     - (`string`, optional, defaults to current RG) a name of an existing Resource Group in which the VNET will reside or is sourced from
 - `create_subnets`          - (`bool`, optional, defaults to `true`) if `true`, create Subnets inside the Virtual Network, otherwise use source existing subnets
 - `subnets`                 - (`map`, optional) map of Subnets to create or source, for details see